The William H. and Frances S. Ryan Award for Meritorious Teaching

 - two undergraduate students and one graduate student selected through a process developed by the dean of Student Affairs

-- the Ryan Committee chairperson (the associate provost for education, who is a non-voting member).
-If this person is unavailable, the Provost will appoint a senior faculty member who is not an administrator to act in the director's stead.
+- the Ryan Committee chairperson (the director of the Eberly Center, who is a non-voting member).
+If this person is unavailable, the provost will appoint a senior faculty member who is not an administrator to act in the director's stead.

 The Ryan Award selection committee adopts its own rules of procedure.